christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to translate divergence into interpretation—what this knowledge compels, what this boundary break teaches about manifestation operation, what you will adjust in the next session based on what you've learned.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"Translate this Divergence into Interpretation: what does this knowledge compel?
+*"Translate this Divergence into Interpretation: what does this knowledge compel?
 What does this boundary break teach you about how manifestation operates in your territory?
 State your Next Iteration strategy—what will you adjust, explore, or modify in the next session based on what you've learned?
 This interpretation crystallizes your knowledge into actionable change."*

 You provide: Synthesis of learning, interpretation of what results reveal, explicit statement of next iteration strategy.